mcrojo/iFunMed/README.md

 The parameters for the GEM are gammaB, varEta, nuB (![EqnGEMParam](http://latex.codecogs.com/gif.latex?%5Cgamma_B%2C%20%5Csigma%5E2_%5Ceta%2C%20%5Cnu_B), respectively) and gammaBeta, varEpsilon, nuBeta, gamma (![EqnDEMParam](http://latex.codecogs.com/gif.latex?%5Cgamma_%5Cbeta%2C%20%5Csigma%5E2_%5Cepsilon%2C%20%5Cnu_%5Cbeta%2C%20%5Cgamma), respectively) for the DEM.

-Considering FDR control of 5% (purple dashed line), there are 3 SNPs that have a non-zero effect for the direct effect model and 2 SNPs for the gene effect.
+Considering FDR control of 5% (purple dashed line), there are 3 SNPs that have a non-zero effect for the direct effect model and 2 SNPs for the gene effect model.

 ![iFunMed Model Depiction](figures/FDRplot.png)

-### 4. Extra `vemDirectSS` and `vemMedSS` Information
+### 4. Extra Information of `vemDirectSS` and `vemMedSS`

 #### 4.1 Other Function Arguments and Default Values

 - Iterations: The maximum number of iterations the algorithm will do is set to a default of 200 (`iter.max`) and 100 for the M-Step (`iter.max.mstep`).
 - Error: The algorithm stops when the hyperparameter estimation converges in relative error, such error is set to a default of 1e-5 (`er.max`).
-- Parameter initialization: `init` is a list with the values of the initial parameters.
-For the parameters associated to the annotation (gammaB and gammaBeta), the default is a vector with -1 as intercept and 0 for the annotation (`gammabeta = c(-1, rep(0, dim(anno)[2] - 1))`).
+- Parameter initialization: `init` is a list of initial parameters values.
+For the parameters associated to the annotation (gammaB and gammaBeta), the default is a vector of -1 as intercept and 0 for the annotations (`gammabeta = c(-1, rep(0, dim(anno)[2] - 1))`).
 The variances (varEpsilon and varEta) are initialized as the corresponding variance of the summary statistics (`sd(DEMsummstats)^2` and `sd(GEMsummstats)^2`).
-The signal variances (nuBeta and nuB) are set to 2 as their default initial value.
+The signal variances (nuBeta and nuB) are set to 2 as their default initial values.
 ```
 init = list(gammabeta = c(-1, rep(0, dim(anno)[2] - 1)), vareps = sd(DEMsummstats)^2, nutau = 2)
 ```
-- Posterior initialization: `posterior.init` is a list that contains `lodbeta`, which represents the inverse of the logit function and it's set to zero as default value, which translates as a 0.5 posterior probability for the SNP having signal.
+- Posterior initialization: `posterior.init` is a list that contains `lodbeta`.
+It represents the inverse of the logit function and it's set to zero as default value, which translates as a 0.5 posterior probability for the SNP having signal.
 If you are using the `vemMedSS` function, `posterior.init` will also have an initial value of 0 for gamma.
 ```
 posterior.init = list(lodbeta = matrix(0, length(DEMsummstats), 1), mugamma = 0)
 ```